fastn-community/tiro-typography/README.md

 Designers: Tiro Typeworks, Principal design, John Hudson, Fiona Ross and Paul Hanslow

-## How To Use This Font In Your FPM Package:
+## How To Use This Font In Your FASTN Package:

 [Read the docs and demo](https://fastn-community.github.io/tiro-typography).

 ## 👀 Want to learn more?

-Feel free to check [our documentation](https://fpm.dev/) or jump into our [FifthTry Discord server](https://discord.gg/bucrdvptYd).
+Feel free to check [our documentation](https://fastn.com/) or jump into our [FifthTry Discord server](https://discord.gg/bucrdvptYd).

 ## License